Barycentric model aggregation in the Wasserstein space of distributions and a variational approach to consistency: Consistency of the barycentric estimator under a variational setting

 \end{itemize} \end{definition}

-A crucial property when studying the convergence of minimization problems through the $\Gamma$-convergence (variational) framework is the coercivity property (and in particular equi-coercivity) of the involved sequence of random functionals.
+A standard property that is employed when studying the convergence behaviour of minimization problems through the $\Gamma$-convergence (variational) framework is the coercivity property (and in particular equi-coercivity) of the sequence of random functionals.
 The relevant definition follows.